Harlow College is proud to deliver excellent teaching and learning to young people and adult learners.

 - if the absence of a member of staff requires the merger of 2 existing groups on a temporary basis

 - where a specialist staff member has limited availability

 The College is committed to addressing workplace barriers to equality and providing all employee’s with equality of opportunity.

-Under the Equality Act 2010 (Specific Duties and Public Authorities) Regulations 2017 we are required to report on our Gender Pay Gap.
+Under the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017 we are required to report on our Pay Gaps.

 Our commitment to your privacy